tuxsoft/WeatherStation/README.md

 second packet that confirms OTA was enabled.
 Now send the update via OTA using the Arduino IDE

 You can see this procedure [on YouTube](https://youtu.be/7__c9c8BN8w)

+**NEW CMD INTERFACE**

+In the latest release there is a very trivial KISS command interface that provides the following.

+ * OTA - See above for details on OTA
+ * RST - Reset the system, use after changing WiFi parameters etc. *`echo -n RST | nc -u -w0 192.168.1.40 55550`*
+ * SSID - Change the SSID to use. *`echo -n "SSID MySsidName" | nc -u -w0 192.168.1.40 55550`*
+ * HOST - Change the hostname used. *`echo -n "HOST MyHostName" | nc -u -w0 192.168.1.40 55550`*
+ * PWD - Change the WiFi password. *`echo -n "PWD MySecret" | nc -u -w0 192.168.1.40 55550`*
+ * DBG - Select debug leve, 0 = off, 1,2,3 verbosity level. *`echo -n "DBG 0" | nc -u -w0 192.168.1.40 55550`*

+The SSID, Hostname, and Password are currently limited to 20 charaters each.
+If you need more change the persistent struct.
+These commands work in exactly the same principle as OTA so you have to wait for an incomming data packet to activate them.

 ## Hardware: